mission-of-mercy/mission-of-mercy/README.md

    about the clinic and where certain information is backed up to.
 The `config` directory contains an example `mom.yml` file which can be used.

-3. Run the Rails tasks to initialize a development and a test database:
+3. Create and seed a development database, and initialize a test database:

     ```bash
-    $ bundle exec rake db:create     # If you haven't created your databases
-    $ bundle exec rake db:migrate
+    $ bundle exec rake db:setup
     $ bundle exec rake db:test:prepare
     ```

-4. Seed the database with standard user accounts and treatment areas:

-    ```bash
-    $ bundle exec rake db:seed
-    ```

     _Note: All passwords are by default set to `temp123`_

-5. Finally, run the test suite to make sure everything is working correctly:
+4. Finally, run the test suite to make sure everything is working correctly:

     ```bash
     $ bundle exec rake test